compulab-yokneam/Documentation/etc/imx95/imx95_m7.md

 Connect the adapter TX signal to the board RX signal and the adapter RX signal to the board TX signal.
 Connect GND; do not connect the adapter supply pin.

+> **Debugging recommendation:** Connect and monitor all three serial consoles
+> simultaneously when debugging M7 functionality.
+The A55, M33 System Manager,
+> and M7 logs provide complementary information needed to follow the complete
+> firmware loading and startup sequence.

 ## Optional: rebuilding firmware components (power users only)

 Most users should skip this section and use the artifacts already deployed by